 Need more information?
 Give us a call.
 Our whistleblower clients have earned over $100 million.
 We believe whistleblowers are the new American heroes and are proud to help them.

-For more information, contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+For more information, read our cornerstone post on qui tam lawsuits and download our 11 Step Guide to Blowing the Whistle.
+Ready to see if you have a case?
+Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
 All inquiries are protected by the attorney-client privilege and kept completely confidential.